-What I mainly saw in high school and college baseball was a lot of burnout.
-Players that didn’t want to play baseball anymore were forced into it by their parents.
+I saw a lot of burnout in high school and college baseball.
+Players who didn’t want to play baseball anymore were forced into it by their parents.
 There’s no doubt burnout is real.
-But, how many people have you known got a job in something they were passionate about only to see that passion burn out?
+But how many people have you known got a job in something they were passionate about only to see that passion burn out?

 So, knowing this, why in the world would I still sign my kid up for a club baseball team?
 Like anything as parents, our views evolve as we go.
 I believe that’s what defines good parenting.
 It’s pretty easy to have opinions when you don’t have kids or are young, but as you grow and evolve as a parent, so do your views.

 I believe that paying a lot of money to get my kid on a travel baseball team is the right decision for our family.
 But maybe I’ll be wrong.
 Time will tell.
 Below are additional thoughts on why we’re excited to start this journey with him.